 Vice Adm.
 Robert B. Murrett (Ret.) was the fourth Director of the National Geospatial-Intelligence Agency, from 2006 through 2010.
-Before this appointment, Murrett served as the Director of Naval Intelligence from 2005 until 2006.
+Before this appointment, Murrett served as the Director of Naval Intelligence from 2005 until 2006 and the Vice Director of Intelligence on the Joint Staff from 2002-2005.

 Following his commissioning, Murrett was assigned as an afloat intelligence officer, including Mediterranean, North Atlantic, and western Pacific deployments aboard the USS Kitty Hawk, USS America, and USS Independence.
 He was assigned to the Defense Intelligence College in 1980, then detailed to the Chief of Naval Operations Intelligence Plot as a watch stander and briefing officer for Navy civilian and military leaders.
 From 1983 to 1985, he served as Assistant Intelligence Officer for the Commander, Second Fleet.